 PRLS provides reviews and keen analyses on various legislative measures and laws requested by the Members of the Parliament and/or by Parliamentary Professionals such as the heads of the Parliament offices.
 These reviews are referred to as “Legislative Analysis,” a combined review on bills, resolutions, or laws done by the two PRLS divisions (the Legislative Research Division or LRD and the Legislative Measures and Legal Assistance Division or LMLAD) or in other words, a consolidated ‘policy analysis’ and ‘legal review’.

-As mentioned above, there are two forms of Legislative Analysis:
+As mentioned above, there are three forms of Legislative Analysis:

 (1) Policy Analysis is a review of various legislative measures and laws requested by Members of the Parliament.
 LRD assesses and analyzes the measures based on the broader perspectives drawn from available research data and scholarly studies.

 (2) Legal Review is an in-depth and comprehensive evaluation of the current draft of a bill to ensure its constitutionality and consistency with national and regional laws, upon request from a Member of the Parliament.

 Below is a list of legislative analysis.
 Please note that there are standalone policy analysis and legal review.

 Comparative review on Bangsamoro Appropriations Act No. 3 and Bangsamoro Appropriations Act No. 15: PRLS wrote a comparative review on Bangsamoro Appropriations Act No. 3 and Bangsamoro Appropriations Act No. 15.
 The result of the review indicates that the 2021 budget is 15% higher than the 2020 budget.
 The MFBM, MILG, Miscellaneous and Other Personnel Benefit, and Contingent Fund are the only four offices/Ministries that decreased their budget.
 Moreover, MBHTE has the highest budget of all of the ministries for both years.